Space Shuttle retirement: Mobile Launcher Platform

-Three mobile launcher platforms used to support the Space Shuttle will be used for commercial launch vehicles.
+Three mobile launcher platforms used to support the Space Shuttle were to be used for commercial launch vehicles.

 The Mobile Launcher Platform-1 (MLP-1) was used for 62 Shuttle launches, starting in 1981.
 It was the most used of the three MLPs.

 The Ares I-X suborbital mission utilized the MLP-1 to support the stacking and launch operations.
-The canceled Ares I-Y would have used the same MLP.
+The cancelled Ares I-Y would have used the same MLP.
 Following the STS-135, usable parts from MLP-1 were removed and stored in the Vehicle Assembly Building, with no plans to use the MLP again.
 Eventually the MLP was weighed down with concrete blocks and used for conditioning the crawlerway for SLS as of September 2021.

 Mobile Launcher Platform-2 (MLP-2) was used for 44 Shuttle launches, starting in 1983.
 All of the orbiters except made their maiden flights from MLP-2.
 It was also the launch site for the ill-fated STS-51L mission, when disintegrated shortly after launch, killing all seven crew members. in January 2021 MLP-2 was scrapped, as with 2 more MLPs for SLS under construction, NASA was running out of places to store the launch platforms.

 Mobile Launcher Platform-3 (MLP-3) was used for 29 Shuttle launches, starting in 1990.
 It was the least used of the three MLPs.

 The MLP-3 was acquired by Orbital ATK (who was later bought out by Northrop Grumman) to launch their future OmegA rocket.
 They planned to use the Vehicle Assembly Building High Bay 2 to assemble the rocket, and crawler-transporter 1 to move the rocket to LC-39B for launch.
 Unfortunately, due to a lack of Federal Funds, Omega was cancelled in September 2020, leaving MLP-3 without a tenant.